World Cat Federation: Events

-Dongsky, a Puspin (Pusang Pinoy), won Best in Show in the household pet category during Mindanao's first National Cat Show held at Ayala Malls Abreeza in Davao City on June 19, 2025.
-The event, organized by the World Cat Federation and the Society of Feline Enthusiast of the Philippines, gathered various pedigreed and mixed-breed cats from across the country.
+Dongsky, a domestic shorthair, won Best in Show in the household pet category during Mindanao's first National Cat Show held at Ayala Malls Abreeza in Davao City on 19 June 2025.
+The event, organised by the World Cat Federation and the Society of Feline Enthusiast of the Philippines, gathered various pedigreed and mixed-breed cats from across the country.